supitscaro/InterviewPrepWork/LanguagesInfo/Python/classes.md

 - its first parameter is always self

 ### Getters
-- a method that gets a value but looks like a normal property
+- a method that gets a value of a property but looks like a normal property
+- this helps to access private attributes from a class

 #### property decorator
 - we can apply this to a method to make it more readable